Article

 Effective AI Management Unlocks Innovation

-As artificial intelligence (AI) and machine learning (ML) technologies move from experimental to mainstream, federal agencies will face escalating pressure to leverage the benefits of modernization while managing its inherent risks.
-Many agencies lack internal risk assessment practices suited for the still-evolving AI/ML discipline, which the Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence1 addresses through the creation of a permanent chief artificial intelligence officer (CAIO) at every agency.
-Therefore, agencies across the federal ecosystem need a plan for strong AI management—one that simultaneously contains risks and develops a governance approach that maximizes potential benefits.
+Federal agencies in particular face escalating pressure to leverage AI’s many benefits while managing its inherent risks.
+Until recently, many of those agencies lacked internal risk assessment practices suited for the increasingly sophisticated discipline.
+An executive order issued on October 30, 2023, sought to rectify that by creating a permanent chief artificial intelligence officer (CAIO) position at every agency.1 Agencies across the federal ecosystem now need a plan for strong AI management—one that simultaneously contains risks and develops a governance approach that maximizes potential benefits.

-Guidehouse is helping agencies address these overlapping concerns and develop a sustainable and forward-looking plan for AI management.
-Our strategy, tightly aligned with the National Institute of Standards and Technology’s Artificial Intelligence Risk Management Framework (NIST AI RMF) and President Biden’s executive orders on AI, helps organizations develop safeguards to govern, map, measure, and manage AI in ways that will address the risks of AI systems in practice.
+Guidehouse has been instrumental in helping agencies address these overlapping concerns and develop a sustainable, forward-looking plan for AI management.
+Our strategy—which is tightly aligned with the National Institute of Standards and Technology’s Artificial Intelligence Risk Management Framework (NIST AI RMF) and President Biden’s executive orders on AI—helps organizations develop safeguards to govern, map, measure, and manage AI in ways that will address the risks of AI systems in practice.2

 The single most important strategic step in an AI risk management and governance strategy is simply to commit to a need for a cohesive strategy.
-Without an internal authority, a governance framework, and trusted expert advisors, AI governance will inevitably be unfocused.
-Untethered, policies may prioritize preventing headline-grabbing risks (even if those risks are not germane to the agency’s AI needs) and prompt agencies to clamp down on potentially beneficial innovations in the name of safety.
+Without an internal authority, governance framework, and trusted expert advisors, AI governance will inevitably be unfocused.
+Untethered, policies may prioritize preventing headline-grabbing risks (even if those risks are not germane to the agency’s AI needs), prompting agencies to clamp down on potentially beneficial innovations in the name of safety.
 Inconsistent policies make it challenging to proceed with AI projects in a compliant, approved manner.

-Agencies may lack the internal expertise to differentiate between unacceptable and worthwhile risks.
-Independent practitioners, including experts at Guidehouse, can provide context and field-tested lessons as AI governance is established and reviewed.
+Agencies may also lack the internal expertise to differentiate between unacceptable and worthwhile risks.
+Independent practitioners can provide context and field-tested lessons as AI governance is established and reviewed.
 Outside experts are also essential to the process of verifying and validating AI models, including validating the models’ basic assumptions, data ingestion, and results.

-The new executive order specifies a number of duties for the CAIO, including:
+The executive order specifies a number of duties for the CAIO, including:

-Promotion of Responsible Innovation — This includes guiding investment and R&D efforts as well as addressing human rights and worker training.
+Promotion of responsible innovation — This includes guiding investment, research, and development efforts as well as addressing human rights and worker training.

-Privacy — The CAIO is responsible for keeping the agency’s use of AI from infringing on civil liberties and ensuring that data procurement and retention follows applicable laws and policies.
+Privacy — The CAIO is responsible for keeping the agency’s use of AI from infringing on civil liberties and ensuring that data procurement and retention follow applicable laws and policies.

 Accountability — This includes watermarking or labeling AI outputs when appropriate, controlling against deceptive or exploitative output from generative AI, and meeting ongoing reporting requirements.

-The NIST AI RMF2 is designed to be comprehensive enough for federal entities while remaining flexible enough to be applied by organizations of many sizes and missions.
-The NIST AI RMF organizes AI management operations around three equally weighted functions, plus one cross-disciplinary core.
+The NIST AI RMF is designed to be comprehensive enough for federal entities while remaining flexible enough to be applied by organizations of many sizes and missions.2 The NIST AI RMF organizes AI management operations around three equally weighted functions and one cross-disciplinary core:

 effective-ai-as-graphics-24-2-27

-• MANAGE — Decide how to proceed based on the stated goals and purpose of the AI weighed against the information gathered in the map and measure stages.
+Manage — Decide how to proceed based on the stated goals and purpose of the AI use weighed against the information gathered in the map and measure stages.
 Continually assess the risks and benefits introduced by third-party models and data sources.

-• GOVERN — In the NIST AI RMF model, the govern step overlaps with all three other functions.
-This step includes putting formal statements of legal and regulatory requirements and risk management and accountability practices in place.
+Govern — In the NIST AI RMF model, the govern step overlaps with all three functions.
+This step includes putting in place formal statements of legal and regulatory requirements along with risk management and accountability practices.
 It also establishes expectations for a safety-first approach to AI usage.

-The NIST AI RMF also provides helpful templates for assessing types of potential and actual AI risk based on the harm impact of that risk (harm to people, harm to an organization, harm to an ecosystem, etc.) This mapping of potential risks to potential harms is key to prioritizing response and monitoring and to ensuring that resources devoted to risk reduction pay off in the form of averted harm.
+The NIST AI RMF also provides helpful templates for assessing the impact of different types of AI risk based on actual or potential harm to people, organizations, ecosystems, and others.
+This mapping of potential risks and harms is key to prioritizing response and monitoring and to ensuring that resources devoted to risk reduction pay off in the form of avoiding harm wherever possible.

 Advantages of a Comprehensive AI Management Strategy